Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Swamp White Oak (Quercus bicolor)

 Adaptable to both cold and heat, this climate-resilient tree is ideal for fluctuating climates.
-It can grow 50 to 70 feet high with a 40- to 60-foot spread.
+It can grow 50 to 70 feet high with a spread of 40 to 60 feet.
 Its broad, round crown is covered in 4- to 7-inch dark green leaves with pale silver-green undersides that turn yellow, bronze, or reddish-brown in autumn.

 Ginkgo (Ginkgo biloba)

 This tree handles a wide range of temperatures and urban conditions.
-It can grow up to 50 to 80 feet tall with a 30- to 40-foot spread.
+It can grow up to 50 to 80 feet tall with a spread of 30 to 40 feet.
 Its fan-shaped leaves are distinctive and turn a brilliant yellow in fall.

 Wind-Tolerant Trees